 |

-senior-school years.
-In the ‘Class Year’ tables in this section (‘Year’
+years.
+In the ‘Class Year’ tables in this section (‘Year’ on the button),

-on the button), these pupils are listed with their contemporaries, as if they
+these pupils are listed with their contemporaries, as if they had started

-had started in the first form.
-(For example, someone who started in the
+in the first form.
+(For example, someone who started in the third form in

 |